MossTheFox/owl-image-tools/README.md

 A experimental Web App built with React.
 No back-end.
 No analysis scripts.
 A pure client-side app.

-(The screenshots are not the latest version, but the look is mostly the same)
+(The screenshots were not the latest version, but the look is mostly the same)

 <p>
     <img src="public/image/screenshot1.png" width="66%">